How Do I Share Sign Document

 How do I share a signed document using airSlate SignNow?

-To share a signed document using airSlate SignNow, simply log into your account, select the completed document, and click on the 'Share' option.
-You can then enter the email addresses of the recipients you'd like to share it with.
-This user-friendly process ensures that sharing signed documents is quick and efficient.
+To share a signed document using airSlate SignNow, simply select the completed document from your dashboard and click on the 'Share' button.
+You can then input the recipient's email address or generate a shareable link.
+This process allows you to easily distribute your signed documents securely.

 -